CodeReadingClubs/Resources/StarterKit/Session1/agenda.md

 ### (5 mins) Together - note down things about the session

 * that went well or felt good
-* you want to try to do differenly next time because they didn't work or felt bad
+* you want to try to do differently next time because they didn't work or felt bad